3.5. Handling Exceptions (Try-Catch)

 4. Change the values assigned to the variables declared on the lines marked 1, 2, and 3 so that no exceptions are thrown and the program only prints output from the two print statements in the try block along with “Got to the end!” from the final print statement.

-5. Is it possible to make the program print both “Invalid array index.” and “Cannot divide by zero.” only by changing the values assigned in the lines marked 1, 2, and 3?
-If so, how would you do it?
-If not, explain why not.
+5. It is not possible to make the program print both “Invalid array index.” and “Cannot divide by zero.” only by changing the values assigned in the lines marked 1, 2, and 3.
+Why is this not possible?

 Remember to check your answers by running the code on Odin.
 We encourage you to explore other questions that may arise while working through these.
 As always, post any questions you have on the course Piazza page.
 Posting questions/answers to questions found in the reading is encouraged!